Atelier 11 Restoration Protect

 In today’s constantly changing world, historical buildings and cultural spaces represent stability, identity, and social values.
 Bearing witness to the daily life of our ancestors, it is our collective responsibility to preserve these heritage treasures to ensure that they are passed onto future generations.

-Restoring Atelier 11, which housed many artists throughout its 150-year history, necessitates a return to the original purpose of the Cité Falguière.
-The renovation and creation of the International Arts Research Residence will make it possible for this heritage to be rejuvenated - a space for the dissemination and exchange of knowledge around the legacy of the École de Paris.
+The Cité Falguière is a significant part of the historical and cultural heritage of the Parisian artistic scene.
+The last atelier of Cité Falguière's artist community, Atelier 11, represents an undeniable architectural heritage both on the street side and inside the courtyard.
+Built by artists for artists and bearing witness to their daily life throughout its 150-year history, the heritage value of this place must be preserved.
+Restoring Atelier 11, necessitates a return to the original purpose of the Cité Falguière.
+The renovation and creation of the International Arts Research Residency will make it possible for this heritage to be rejuvenated - a space for intercultural exchange as the legacy of the École de Paris.

 Restoration and renovation works

+Bursting with artistic and cultural heritage, Atelier 11 is in urgent need of an extensive restoration and renovation work.
 The painting by Chaïm Soutine, L’Atelier de l’artiste à la Cité Falguière, which depicts the facade of the Atelier in 1915-1916, shows that the exterior appearance today is close to the original.
 That painting will guide us to carefully restore the architectural facades of the Atelier.

-Bursting with artistic and cultural heritage, Atelier 11 requires major restoration.
 Both exterior and interior spaces are in an unstable state, requiring a major overhaul of the three-floor structure:

-- The glass roof and large windows facing the street and the courtyard, which date back to the time of construction in the late 19th century, need to be completely replaced as they are deformed and have no thermal insulation.
+- The glass roof and large windows facing the street and the courtyard, which date back to the time of construction in the mid 19th century, are deformed and have no thermal insulation.
+They need to be restored, replicated and replaced to preserve the original design.

 - The staircases and the mezzanine floor would have to be adjusted and leveled, in coordination with the interior connections and exterior woodwork.